 Fort Lauderdale Hollywood Airport: FLL

-Ft Lauderdale Hollywood Airport (FLL) located in Fort Lauderdale; in Broward County, Florida; is the closest commercial airport to Fort Lauderdale's and Hollywoods's world-class beaches, the Broward Center for the Performing Arts, the Museum of Discovery and Science with its IMAX Theater, the Museum of Art, the Florida Grand Opera, the Fort Lauderdale Historical Center and more.
+Ft Lauderdale Airport (FLL) located in Fort Lauderdale; in Broward County, Florida; is the closest commercial airport to Fort Lauderdale's and Hollywoods's world-class beaches, the Broward Center for the Performing Arts, the Museum of Discovery and Science with its IMAX Theater, the Museum of Art, the Florida Grand Opera, the Fort Lauderdale Historical Center and more.

 Fort Lauderdale Hollywood Airport official site: